![]() |

 2016 (July 6) An invited talk for RIPS16 at IPAM: How did Leibniz Solve the Catenary Problem?
 A Mystery Story.

-Turned out not to be a mystery after all!
-I learned after this talk that Leibniz explained his solution in a private letter to Rudolph Von Bodenhausen of 1691.
-In ignorance of Bodenhausen, this talk features an independent solution that demonstrates directly how the hyperbolic functions can be easily discovered at the heart of the catenary problem.
-In the most recent talk at IPAM (June 30), I explained Leibniz's analysis in detail.
+Turned out not to be a mystery at all!
+Leibniz explained his solution in a private letter to Rudolph Von Bodenhausen of 1691.
+In ignorance of Bodenhausen, this talk demonstrates a discovery path for the hyperbolic functions at the heart of the catenary problem.
+The talk at IPAM (below at June 30, 2017) explains Leibniz's analysis in detail.
 (For a discussion of the Bodenhausen letter, see supplementary notes.)

 I worked with IPAM staff and the late Robert Borrelli of Harvey Mudd College to create the RIPS program in 2001, and then to continue developing the program over the fifteen summers of my directorship.
 I enjoyed working with the many students and academic mentors who participated in RIPS over all those years.